MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 ## Data mappings

 [Data mappings](kusto/management/mappings.md) help bind source data fields to destination table columns.
-Different types of mappings are supported, both row-oriented (CSV, JSON and AVRO), and column-oriented (Parquet).
-In most methods, mappings can also be [pre-created on the table](kusto/management/create-ingestion-mapping-command.md) and referenced from the ingest command parameter.
+Different types of mappings are supported, including row-oriented formats like CSV, JSON, and AVRO, as well as column-oriented formats like Parquet.
+In most methods, mappings can also be [pre-created on the table](kusto/management/create-ingestion-mapping-command.md).
+The method for using a mapping varies depending on the ingestion approach.
+For instance, when using ingestion commands, you can reference a mapping through a command parameter.

 ## Policies